 Are Medication-Based Programs Covered by Insurance?

 Yes, the overwhelming majority of insurance companies include a clause that covers MAT.
 Insurance often covers a range of services, including medication-assisted treatment (MAT), counseling, therapy, and support programs designed to aid recovery and overall well-being.
 Our insurance verification team works diligently to get the most out of therapy by closely coordinating with numerous coverage providers.
-We work hard so you don’t have to.
-We want to ensure you don’t need to stress over the finances because we believe in affordable top quality care.
-Please note, insurance qualifications are dependent upon the clauses included in your personalized insurance provider.
-Reach out to an insurance verification expert to see if you qualify for our medication-assisted treatment programs.

 What are the Key Elements of Medication-Assisted Treatment?

 MAT has several individualized key elements that pinpoint the right medication and treatment duration for you.
 Each person receives a personalized treatment plan to address their unique needs.
-MAT is designed to treat opioid addiction and treat opioid use disorder through a combination of medications and therapies.
+MAT is designed to treat opioid addiction and opioid use disorder through a combination of medications and therapies.
 With that taken into account, here are the key components of medication-assisted treatment programs.

 You’ll be asked to undergo a thorough pre-screening assessment process before being placed in medication-assisted treatment.
 This consists of a physical evaluation conducted by a treatment assessment expert who determines the most efficient rehab solution for you.
 This makes certain you have the most exclusive and comprehensive treatment engineered to meet your needs.
 This phase determines whether MAT is right for you, treatment duration, and other personalized therapy options based on your needs.